Aoshima Station: Lines

 Aoshima Station is served by the 88.9 km Nichinan Line between Minami-Miyazaki and Shibushi, and is located 12.7 km from the official starting point of the line at Minami-Miyazaki.

 Station layout

 The station is unstaffed and consists of one side platform and one island platform serving three tracks.
 The platforms are connected by a level crossing for passengers to cross the tracks.

-Adjacent stations
+Platforms

 History

 The private Miyazaki Light Railway (宮崎軽便鉄道) (later renamed the Miyazaki Railway) opened the station on 31 October 1913 as an intermediate station on a line it had laid between Minami-Miyazaki and Uchiumi (now closed).
 The station closed when the Miyazaki Railway ceased operations on 1 July 1962.
 Subsequently, Japanese National Railways (JNR) extended its then Shibushi Line north from Kitagō towards Minami-Miyazaki on the same route and reopened Aoshima as an intermediate station on 8 May 1963.
 With the privatization of JNR on 1 April 1987, the station came under the control of JR Kyushu.

 The station became unstaffed from 1 December 1992.